 - Soap and water

 - First and foremost: Always wash your hands before handling your body jewelry!
+You can remove your jewelry after washing your hands.

 - We recommend cleaning your body jewelry with antibacterial soap and warm water.